Category Archives: Cosmological redshift

 Discussion

 There are several interesting aspects to these results.
 The initial radius of 75M lightyears is arbitrary and lies just inside the 100Mly radius that can be considered to encompass the “local” Cosmos.
-The final radius is in the asymptotic range imposed by the math.
+The final radius in the model goes asymptotic at the range imposed by the math.

 What is happening in the math is the Schwarzschild radius (rs) is catching up with the Expanding Spherical Wavefront being modeled.
 This is because the rs is increasing in proportion to the enclosed mass which is increasing as Resw3 while the ESW itself is only increasing as Resw2.
 This is the inverse of what happens (according to the Schwarzschild solution to GR) in the case of a mass undergoing gravitational collapse.
 In that situation the collapsing body converges inward toward the rs as the mass remains constant.